Narmada through Legends and History

 Much more, in comparison, is known about Kalchuris of Tripuri.
 There is no dispute with regard to the location of Tripuri.
 It is about ten miles west of Jabalpur (also known as Tevar) where there is a prominent temple of Devi Tripurasundari.
 It was also the venue of the controversial 1939 session of the National Congress where Subhaschandra Bose presided for the second time after the previous year’s Haripura session, much to the chagrin of the Gandhians.

-Almost around the times of Kalchuris of Tripuri an important and powerful kingdom emerged with its base in western Narmadakhand – in the Malwa region.
-They were the Parmars who ruled from their seat of Dhar – then called Dharanagari, a town 60 km south-west of Indore.
+Almost around the times of Kalchuris of Tripuri an important and powerful kingdom emerged with its base in the Malwa plateau region.
+They were the Parmars who ruled from their seat at Dhar – then called Dharanagari, a town 60 km south-west of Indore.
 Sindhuraj had his kingdom spread across a considerable part of Narmadakhand.
 During his time, the poet Parimal Gupta (also referred to as Padma Gupta,) wrote his noted and much acclaimed work ‘Navsahasank Charit,’ a work of imagination mixing facts and fantasy, pertaining to the love and ensuing marriage between Sindhuraja and Shashiprabha.
 It is replete with evocative descriptions of Narmada who herself is a character in this work.

-Sindhurja seems to be quite a capable ruler but the most famous Parmar ruler was Sindhuraj’s son Bhoj who in addition to his high abilities in statecraft, was also a scholar of no mean achievement, and authored a large number of books.
-He created a great place of Sanskrit learning in Dhar called the Bhojshala.
+Sindhurja seems to be quite a capable ruler but the most famous Parmar ruler was Sindhuraj’s son Bhoj, who in addition to his high abilities in statecraft, was also a scholar of no mean achievement, and had authored a large number of works of literature and scholarship.
+He created a great seat of Sanskrit learning in Dhar called the Bhojshala.

-Unfortunately, in recent times, the place (now under Archaeological Survey of India) has been a witness to communal tension on account of competing claims of Muslims and Hindus.
-In order to avoid any conflicts, the matter has now been settled in a rather unconventional though functional way – it is used both as a mosque and a temple.
-On Tuesdays only Hindus are allowed while on Fridays only the Muslims.
-On other days it is open to all for visit with an entry fee of one rupee (perhaps lowest anywhere in India, except where totally free.)
+Unfortunately, in recent times, the place which has a temple and also a mosque, and is now under Archaeological Survey of India, has been a witness to communal tension on account of competing claims of both Muslims and Hindus.
+In order to avoid any conflicts, the matter has now been provisionally settled in a rather unconventional though functional way – on Tuesdays only Hindus are allowed to worship while on Fridays only the Muslims.
+On other days it is open to all for visit with an entry fee of one rupee, perhaps lowest anywhere in India.
 There is a Saraswati idol in Bhojshala precincts and the Hindus also observe the Saraswati Puja on the Vasanta Panchami Day.
-When the Vasanta Panchami falls on a Friday then the situation becomes tensed with chances of a communal flare up, and administration has a tough task on their hands.
+When the Vasanta Panchami falls on a Friday then the situation becomes tensed with chances of a communal flare up, and administration has a tough task of maintaining law and order on their hands.

-Raja Bhoj also constructed many temples elsewhere in his territory, including the famous Bhojeshwara Shiva temple at the village of Bhojpur on the banks of the river Betwa, about 27 km from Bhopal.
-It has a huge Shiva-Linga and is under the Archaeological Survey of India.
-Due to some historical reasons, it has never been an active place of worship but an important monument of a bygone era.
+Raja Bhoj also constructed many temples elsewhere in his territory, including the famous Bhojeshwara Shiva temple at the village of Bhojpur on the bank of the river Betwa, about 27 km from Bhopal.
+It has a huge Shiva-Linga and is also under the Archaeological Survey of India.
+Due to some historical reasons, it has not been an active place of worship but an important monument of a bygone era and visited by a large number of people everyday.

-He is also credited to have constructed several dams and one of the largest man-made lakes in the country – the upper lake (locally called the ‘Bada Talaab’) of Bhopal.
-The city, itself, it is said, gets its name from Bhoj, probably derived from Bhojpal (being nurtured by Bhoj.)
+Bhoj is also credited to have constructed several dams and one of the largest man-made lakes in the country – the upper lake (locally called the ‘Bada Talaab’) of Bhopal.
+The city itself, it is said, gets its name from Bhoj, probably derived from Bhojpal (being nurtured by Bhoj.)
 The airport at Bhopal is named after Raja Bhoj.

 The splendid fort-town of Mandavgarh that acted as the southern gateway to the Malwa witnessed numerous regimes and power intrigues that changed the ownership of the place.
 At different times it had been under the control of Harshavardhan, the Parmars of Dhar, the Khiljis and their chieftains, Humayun and Shershah, and a stable period under the Mughals from Akbar to Aurangzeb.
 The Mughals were displaced by Bajirao Peshwa I and for nearly a century Mandu was under the Maratha control.
 Their dominance finally ended after they lost to the British in 1818.